input-output-hk/catalyst-voices/docs/src/architecture/08_concepts/voting_transaction/crypto.md

 Before any voting will start an initial setup procedure should be performed.

-* Define an amount of voting options/choices for a proposal, e.g. "Yes", "No", "Abstain" - 3 voting options.
+* Define an array of voting options/choices for a proposal, e.g. $[Yes, No, Abstain]$ - 3 voting options.
 * Voting committee must generate a shared election public key $pk$ and distribute it among voters.
   A corresponding private key (secret share) $sk$ will be used to perform tally.
 * Define for each voter their own voting power.